clstmbrly/Practice-Testing-Area/cpct_help_html.md

  o Click the <strong>Upload Certificate</strong> button and browse to the certificate.
 Click it, and then click <strong>Open.</strong> <em>Test results display for the uploaded certificate.</em><br></p></li>
 </ul>

-<p>{% include alert-info.html content="Notice that the Test Results screen includes the CPCT drop-downs for easy upload of more certificates." %}</p>
+<p style="color:blue;">Notice that the Test Results screen includes the CPCT drop-downs for easy upload of more certificates.</p>

 <h4 id="reviewcertificatetestresults">Review Certificate Test Results</h4>